fxpio/fxp-security-bundle/Resources/doc/acl_rules.md

 Using ACL Rules
 ===============

-ACL Rules allow to build the sharing rules over the Symfony ACLs.
-It can be used to design simple or complex sharing rules.
+ACL Rules allow to build the sharing rules for the Symfony ACLs.
+It can be used to design either simple or complex sharing rules.

-This bundle uses tables configured by Symfony SecurityBundle: therefore no change.
+This bundle uses the tables configured by Symfony SecurityBundle: therefore no change.

-Keep in mind that the more you add rules, more the ORM request is complex, and therefore costly to time.
+Keep in mind that the ORM request becomes more complex (and thus more time consuming) with each added rule.

-You can applied the following rules on `class`, `entity`, `class field`, `entity field`:
+You can apply the following rules on `class`, `entity`, `class field`, `entity field`:

-- `disabled` for disable the rule
+- `disabled` to disable the rule
-- `allow` for always allow the access
+- `allow` to always allow access
-- `deny` for always deny the access
+- `deny` to always deny access
-- `class` for get the access with the rule defined for the class (applied for all entities)
+- `class` to get access with the rule defined for the class (applied for all entities)
-- `object` for get the access with the rule defined for the entity
+- `object` to get access with the rule defined for the entity
 - `parent` use the parent rule
-- `affirmative` for get the access with the rule defined for the class `OR` the entity
+- `affirmative` to get access with the rule defined for the class `OR` the entity
-- `unanimous` for get the access with the rule defined for the class `AND` the entity
+- `unanimous` to get access with the rule defined for the class `AND` the entity

 - `disabled` always authorized (acl disabled, skip symfony find ACLs)
 - `allow` always authorized (skip symfony find ACLs)